 SiteGround is arguably the best all-around host for smaller-to-midsize sites.
 They get consistent high marks for support from the WordPress community, offer free SSLs, plenty of developer features, all for a price that will have you scratching your head.
-I haven’t fully tested their platform yet, but for small sites just getting started, I had a hard time finding any real downsides.
+I recently switched several of my personal sites to SiteGround, and both the performance & support have been fantastic..

 GoDaddy has some excellent onboarding tools that make things super-easy for non-technical business owners to set up a website.
 But while their price point seems low, it could easily be offset by the need to purchase an SSL certificate, which most other hosts include with their plan.

 Tap is one of the newer managed WordPress hosts to enter the scene, but they offer a fast, secure and basic platform for a very affordable cost.
 You don’t get any bells & whistles, but for small, basic sites, you can’t beat the price.

 Enterprise WordPress Hosting

 For the sake of this guide, we are defining enterprise hosting as the need to handle over 1 million visitors/mo.
 When your site reaches this level, every millisecond counts.
 Your site needs to load blazingly fast.
 It must not experience any downtime.
 And it likely generates a substantial amount of revenue for your company.
 You need the best of the best.

 WordPress.com VIP is arguably the best WordPress hosting service that exists today.
 But it also comes with a high price tag, as well as a few caveats.
 They run their platform on a combination of different servers/providers.
 Great for: extremely high-traffic sites, peace-of-mind, companies with limited WordPress developers, and a big budget.

 You have to apply to be considered for WordPress VIP hosting.
 The bare minimum requirements are as follows:

 - have at least one in-house developer (or work with an agency that has one)